irawoodring/343/c-lectures/PITCHME.md

 Recall from our architecture lecture that there are two memory areas our programs make use of, the **stack** and the **heap**.

-When C is compiled, space is allocated for all static variables (variables whose sizes will not change) on the stack.
+When C code is compiled, the compiler determines the size amount of memory needed for each function call.
+This memory includes space for local variables and code.

 But what if we need a data structure of changing size?
 ---